vitabaks/postgresql_cluster/roles/upgrade/README.md

 #### 6. POST-UPGRADE: Analyze a PostgreSQL database (update optimizer statistics) and Post-Upgrade tasks
 - **Run vacuumdb to analyze the PostgreSQL databases**
-  - Notes: Uses parallel processes equal to 50% of CPU cores ('`vacuumdb_parallel_jobs`' variable)
+  - Note: Uses parallel processes equal to 50% of CPU cores ('`vacuumdb_parallel_jobs`' variable)
-  - Notes: Before collecting statistics, the 'pg_terminator' script is launched to monitor and terminate any 'ANALYZE' blockers.
+  - Note: Before collecting statistics, the 'pg_terminator' script is launched to monitor and terminate any 'ANALYZE' blockers.
 Once statistics collection is complete, the script is stopped.
-  - Wait for the analyze to complete.
-    - Notes: max wait time: 1 hour ('`vacuumdb_analyze_timeout`' variable)
 - **Update extensions in each database**
   - Get list of installed PostgreSQL extensions
   - Get list of old PostgreSQL extensions